ped-dyn-emp/PeTrack/docs/source/export/trajectory.md

 The information you see in the example above is part of any exported `.txt` file.
 Depending on the used marker, you can enable even more data to be added to the `.txt` file.

+### HDF5-File

+HDF5 is the next-gen file format for exporting trajectories for external comsumption (e.g. for analysis with [PedPy](https://pedpy.readthedocs.io/stable/)).
+It exports the trajectories along with PeTrack metadata as a `.h5` file.
+Look at the [HDF5 format documentation](https://ped.fz-juelich.de/da/doku.php?id=info) for further information on the data format.

 ### Export Options

 PeTrack has a lot of export options.
 They either add output to the exported file or perform some additional calculation on export.
+The export options only apply for world-coordinate file formats.

 insert miss. frames
 : When this option is enabled, PeTrack uses an algorithm to detect frame drops.
 These dropped frames are then inserted into the export.
 The position on these dropped frames is linearly interpolated.
 If this has already been calculated once, the checkbox `calculated` in the section `missing frames` will be checked.
 These missing frames are going to be reused in the next export.
 If you want the missing frames to be re-computed on export, you can press reset there.